junxit/us-congress-bills-116/metadata.md

 - 2020-01-09 — Motion to reconsider laid on the table Agreed to without objection.
 - 2020-01-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 370 - 41 (Roll no. 8). (text: 01/08/2020 CR H33)
 - 2020-01-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 370 - 41 (Roll no. 8).(text: 01/08/2020 CR H33)
+- 2020-01-13 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.